 Communication pathways within the brain are disrupted with alcohol use.
 Overall, the body’s natural immune systems are inhibited and weakened as well.
 This makes chronic drinkers more at risk for contracting common sicknesses, especially within 24 hours of being drunk.
-While moderate use of alcohol is supposed to have potentially protective powers against coronary heart disease, alcohol abuse frequently leads to more serious heart, pancreas, and liver problems, and even to cancer.1
+While moderate use of alcohol is supposed to have potentially protective powers against coronary heart disease, alcohol use frequently leads to more serious heart, pancreas, and liver problems, and even to cancer.

 Problem drinking can look different for every person.
 Heavy drinking is defined by SAMHSA as having five drinks in one sitting on at least five separate occasions during a 30-day period.
 Generally, moderate drinking is defined as having no more than two or three drinks a day, never totaling more than seven drinks in a week.

 It’s very important to be aware of what constitutes “a drink.”
-Many people who struggle with alcohol prolong denial of the problem by inaccurately calculating what a drink means.
+Many people who struggle with alcohol prolong admitting the problem because they inaccurately calculate what a drink means.
 The U.S. Department of Health and Human Services defines one drink in these very specific measurements:

 - 12 fluid oz. of beer